-In significant and unique cases e.g. severe financial hardship; this charge may be waived at the Chief Executive's discretion.
-Written evidence (including via e-mail) of the significant and unique reason must be supplied to support the application to waive the companion's charge.
+In significant and unique cases e.g. severe financial hardship, this charge may be waived at the Chief Executive's discretion.
+Written evidence (including via e-mail) of the significant and unique reason, must be supplied in advance before admission to the PTC to support the application to waive the Companion's charge.